Ternary Weight Networks: Experiments and Discussion

+We benchmark Ternary Weight Networks (TWNs) with Binary Weight Networks (BPWNs) and Full Precision Networks (FPWNs) on both classification task (MNIST, CIFAR-10 and ImageNet) and object detection task (PASCAL VOC).

-In this section, we benchmark TWNs with BPWNs and FPWNs on the MNIST, CIFAR-10 and ImageNet (2012) dataset \footnote{The implementation codes will be available at https://github.com/fengfu-chris/caffe-twns.}.
-For fair comparison, we set the following terms to be identical: network architecture, regularization method (L2 weight decay), learning rate scaling procedure (multi-step) and optimization method (SGD with momentum).
+For a fair comparison, we keep the following configures to be same: network architecture, regularization method (L2 weight decay), learning rate scaling procedure (multi-step) and optimization method (SGD with momentum).
 BPWNs use sign function to binarize the weights and FPWNs use float-valued weights.
-See Table. \ref{tab:parameters} for detailed configurations.
+See Table~\ref{table:expconf} for training configurations.